On this page

 Runtime rendering.
 If users can input equations (comments, live editors, interactive tools), you need client-side rendering.
 This requires loading KaTeX or MathJax in the browser and calling their APIs on user input.
 The build-time pipeline described here won't help.

 Deep customization.
 Both renderers support extensive configuration: custom macros, theming, output tweaks, error handling.
-We've shown the basics; consult the official documentation for advanced use cases.
+This article covers the basics; consult the official documentation for advanced use cases.

 The implementation walkthrough.
-This article explains concepts and tradeoffs.
-For a step-by-step tutorial with a working repository, see the companion GitHub project (coming soon).
-For a video walkthrough, subscribe to the YouTube channel.
+This article explains the architecture and tradeoffs of the pipeline.
+For a step-by-step tutorial with a working repository, see the companion GitHub project.

 Conclusion